-- i) General and administrative expenses (+32%), due to an increase of Euro 521 thousand in expenses with projects and external advisory (including recruitment and selection processes).
-Additionally, there was an increase in advertising costs of approximately Euro 285 thousand in order to continue the process of growth and implementation of the BAIE brand, and an increase in IT costs, in the amount of Euro 253 thousand, with the continued digitalization of the Bank; - ii) Staff costs (+22%), due to the growth in the Bank's human capital structure during the period, as defined in the Bank's strategic plan (91 employees at the 2023 year-end, compared to 81 employees at 2022 year-end), as well as an increase in variable remuneration in 2023.
+- i.
+General and administrative expenses (+32%), due to an increase of Euro 521 thousand in expenses with projects and external in the amount of Euro 253 thousand, with the continued digitalization of the Bank; - ii.
+Staff costs (+22%), due to the growth in the Bank's human capital structure during the period, as defined in the Bank's strategic remuneration in 2023.

-Regarding net provisions and impairment, the item presents an increase of -12.5% in 2023, explained by the following effects: (i) an increase in impairment, to the amount of Euro 2,144 thousand, due to the review of risk factors associated with the impairment model and the increase in risk of some exposures; (ii) the reversal of provisions relating to charges for the Bank's technological infrastructure, amounting to approximately Euro 754 thousand.
+Regarding "Net provisions and impairment", the item presents an increase of +12.5% in 2023, explained by the following effects: (i) an increase in impairment, to the amount of Euro 595 thousand, due to the review of risk factors associated with Angola; ii) reversal of provisions relating to documentary credits (in the amount of Euro 754 thousand), due to a very significant reduction of Trade Finance activity and increased level of collateralization of off-balance exposures.

-Despite the increase in the cost structure (Euro +2,256 thousand compared to 2022), reflecting BAIE's investment inherent to the strategic and business plan, the significant growth in net operating income (approximately Euro 7,486 thousand in 2023), allowed the cost-to-income ratio to be reduced by approximately 13.8 p.p. compared to the same period last year.
+Despite the increase in the cost structure (Euro +2,256 thousand compared to 2022), reflecting BAIE's investment inherent to the strategic and business plan, the significant growth in net operating income (approximately Euro 7,486 thousand in 2023), allowed the cost-to-income ratio to be reduced by approximately 8 p.p. compared to the same period last year.